salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

     version = "v" 1*DIGIT

+## Allowed modifications to a version

+Servers MAY add endpoints

+Routes on a version MAY add properties to payload

+Routes on a version MAY add optional query string parameters.
+Routes on a version MUST NOT add required parameters.

 # HTTP methods

 The API uses the hyper text transfer protocol ("HTTP") and resources accept various HTTP methods on them.